- SCU Home Page

 - Engineering Faculty N-Z

 Santa Clara University

 Santa Clara University has adopted three directional statements to describe the kind of university that it aspires to become (Strategic Vision), its core purpose and the constituencies it serves (University Mission), and the beliefs that guide its actions (Fundamental Values).

 As an academic community, we expand the boundaries of knowledge and insight through teaching, research, artistic expression, and other forms of scholarship.
-It is primarily through discovering, communicating, and applying knowledge that we exercise our institutional responsibility as a voice of reason and conscience in society.
+Primarily through discovering, communicating, and applying knowledge, we exercise our institutional responsibility as a voice of reason and conscience in society.